Lymphedema Symptoms & Treatment in Tampa, FL

 Causes of Lymphedema

-Lymphedema can occur as a result of treatment of certain cancers, including:
+Lymphedema is a well-recognized complication of treatment for certain cancers, including:

 - Breast cancer